164 cm (65"), 4K Ultra-HD LED TV, Quad Core, DVB T/C/T2/T2-HD/S/S2

 If the TV starts up and the remote control is functional again, the external devices can be connected to the TV again, one by one.
 Verify after each device is connected if the remote control is still functional.
 An external device can be the cause of the issue.
 Ensure that the software of the TV is up-to-date.

-Click here to visit the Philips support web page to find the latest software version and instructions to update the TV, or proceed with the the related article below; ”How to update the software of the TV?”.
+Visit Philips TV support web page (www.philips.com/TVsupport) to find the latest software version and instructions to update the TV, or proceed with the the related article below; ”How to update the software of the TV?”.

 If the TV does not start up or still does not respond to the remote control, proceed with step 4.